Scottsdale Forfeiture Attorney

 FREE initial consultation.

-In essence, federal and state asset forfeiture laws allow police officers
+Federal and state asset forfeiture laws allow police officers and investigators

 Items that can be taken through asset forfeiture include: